Cognitive Ethnography Projects

 1. Keep a "cognitive diary" for an entire day.
 Whenever you do a task that requires thinking or remembering, try to notice it and jot it down (or dictate to tape recorder).
 This will give you some idea of the cognitive texture of everyday life, and give you a collection of cognitive activities to choose from.
 You are not required to turn in the diary itself.
 But DO record one.

 2. Choose an everyday cognitive activity from your diary to describe in detail.
+Choose carefully.
 Keep it small and simple.
 It may be part of your job, or part of a recreational activity, or part of your everyday routine.
 It should be something that you would have done even if you were not taking this class.
 DO NOT ATTEMPT TO DESCRIBE A PERSONAL RELATIONSHIP, OR A PRIVATE ACTIVITY, OR YOUR REASONING ABOUT IT.
-Do NOT attempt to design an "experiment".
+Do NOT attempt to design an "experiment."
 DON'T WORRY ABOUT HOW REPRESENTATIVE THE ACTIVITY IS.

 3. Describe the cognitive activity as carefully as you can.
-Some of the questions you might be able to answer include the following: What knowledge seems required to do the task?
-How does that knowledge take advantage of or interact with structure in the environment?
-If the activity is engaged in frequently, is there evidence that it has become "routine "?
+Begin by describing ONLY those things that could be captured on video.What is "cognitive" about the activity?
+That is, how does it accomplish a cognitive function such as planning, problem solving, decision making, understanding, control of action, etc. Some of the questions you might be able to answer include the following: How does the activity take advantage of or interact with structure in the environment?
+If the activity is engaged in frequently, is there evidence that it has become "routine " in the sense described by Lave and her colleagues?
 Look for cognitive shortcuts - ways of making a complicated computation into a simple one.
-You may speculate on the nature of the psychological processes involved ONLY IF you can show relations to established results in psychology OR if you can link the processes to observable phenomena.
+Do not attempt to describe “what is going through my mind” or “what was going on in my head.”
+You DO NOT know.
+We will investigate this problem in more depth in poject 3.

 The Activity: What is the activity being described?